Course Descriptions

 SEAWEEDS (10-11)

 Did you know that we most likely consume some form of seaweed everyday without even knowing it?
-Come find out why seaweeds are so common.
-Over the course of three weeks, students will immerse themselves in hands-on activities that cover such topics as: form and function, growth and light, photosynthesis and respiration, eutrophication and pollution, ocean acidification, and aquaculture.
+Over the course of three weeks, students will immerse themselves in hands-on activities that cover such topics as: algae form and function, growth and light, photosynthesis and respiration, eutrophication and pollution, ocean acidification, and aquaculture.
 Students will learn how to identify local species using identification guides, examine ecological interactions between seaweeds and their surroundings, press seaweeds, eat seaweeds, and design a kelp farm in a fish tank.

 FIELD GEOLOGY (11-12)